 Will Market Research Jobs Survive the Artificial Intelligence Revolution?

-Luckily, The Future of the Professions: How Technology Will Transform the Work of Human Experts gives hope for staying relevant after the AI revolution.
+Luckily, The Future of the Professions: How Technology Will Transform the Work of Human Experts gives hope for staying relevant.

 The craft of professions is expected to be heavily augmented by artificial intelligence, automation, and the democratization of information.
-This book covers what we may someday call the industrialization of the professions.
-For anyone who works in B2B tech, this is a must read.
+This book covers what we may someday call “the industrialization of the professions.”
+For anyone who works in B2B tech, this is book is a must-read.

-According to the authors Richard and Daniel Susskind, professions have four key aspects in common (emphasis ours):
+According to the authors Richard and Daniel Susskind, professions have four key aspects in common:

 - “They have specialist knowledge.”